opendatacube/odc-stats/README.md

 Datacube Instance.
 It is a spiritual successor to [datacube-stats](https://github.com/opendatacube/datacube-stats/), but intended to run in a cloud environment rather than on a HPC.

-It has already run at continental scale to produce annual geomedian summaries of all of Africa based on Sentinel-2 data.

-It is still under development, including adding support for processing sibling products, eg. Water Observations together with Surface Reflectance Quality classifications.

 ## Installation

 ```